-Atlas VPN is a freemium VPN service that offers an impressive set of features to keep you safe and private online.
-The service markets itself as the best free VPN, but as you’ll see in this Atlas VPN review, the paid (premium) version of the VPN is comparable to what the best VPN services on the market bring to the table.
+Atlas VPN is a freemium VPN service that offers an impressive set of features and markets itself as the best free VPN.
+But as you’ll see in this Atlas VPN review, the paid version of the VPN is comparable to what the best VPN services on the market bring to the table.

-These are all impressive features on paper, but we wanted to know how Atlas VPN performs in real-life situations.
-Therefore, we put this VPN through a series of tests and compiled our results in this hands-on Atlas VPN review.
+These are all impressive features on paper, but we wanted to know how Atlas VPN performs in real-life situations through this hands-on Atlas VPN review.

 But before we dig any deeper, here’s a list of the most prominent features that will give you a sense of what to expect from the free and premium versions of the service.